tuckluck/Particle_Swarm_Algo/README.md

 # Particle_Swarm_Algo

+Welcome to the Particle Swarm Repo.
+In this repo I have written a basic particle swarm algorithm and explored a complex multi-dimensional problem.
+The tutorial will walk through the basics of how a particle swarm algorithm works and it will also discuss how to adjust the algorithm social, inertial, and cognitive variables which can be valuable for certain problems.
+Enjoy!

 To install this package, please begin by setting up a conda environment (mamba also works):
 ```bash
 conda create --name PSO-env python=3.12